CSCfi/csc-user-guide/docs/support/tutorials/env-guide/using-linux-in-command-line.md

 ## Special characters

 Some characters have special functions in Linux.
-In the following paragraphs we present characters that are used for redirecting standard input and output or used as so called *wildcard characters*.
+In the following paragraphs, we present the characters that are used for redirecting standard input and output or used as the so-called *wildcard characters*.

-The `$` sign, that is used as an indicator of a variable name, `\#` mark that is used to place comments and different kind of quotation marks are discussed later on in the [linux scripting chapter].
+The `$` sign, that serves as an indicator of a variable name, the `#` symbol that is used to place comments, and the different kind of quotation marks are discussed later on in the [linux scripting chapter](https://docs.csc.fi/support/tutorials/env-guide/linux-bash-scripts/).

-Commonly used special characters
+### Commonly used special characters

 | Character    | Function                                                        |
 |--------------|-----------------------------------------------------------------|